 Virtual reality has a huge potential that it’s even difficult to imagine now.
 Teslasuit team made a complete picture of virtual reality applications.
 As it’s impossible to write about all of them in one place, we have listed VR use cases and potential contact points for industries.

-Virtual reality applications in education and science
+Virtual reality and science / education

 - Spatial navigation and spatial representation.

 - Converting an abstract object into a material object within VR.

 - With the help of virtual reality and tactile feedback, it is possible to sense non-existent or inaccessible objects, which are discussed in the pedagogical process.

 - VR allows not only to see the teacher but also to act and to interact with a great number of people.

 - Broadening the possibilities of collaborative mode for students and pupils, allowing more efficient and faster solution to group assignments.

 - Simulation presence in hazardous environments (e. g., walking near the active volcano).

 - Chemical design and molecular visualization.